oakserver/oak/docs/index.md

 To get an application to use a middleware function, an instance of an application has a `.use()` method.
 Middleware functions are provided with two parameters, a context object, and a `next()` function.
-Because the processing of middleware is asynchronous by nature, middleware function can return a promise to indicate when they are done processing.
+Because the processing of middleware is asynchronous by nature, middleware functions can return a promise to indicate when they are done processing.

 ### Control the execution of middleware